leooon12/RogAllyUtilities/README.md

 ## PowerControl

-Enforces specified Windows Power Mode even when switching Armory Crate Operating Modes.
+Enforces a specified Windows Power Mode even when switching Armory Crate Operating Modes.

 After the first launch, a Configuration.json file will appear next to the executable file with two values:
 - CurrentPowerMode - last chosen Power Mode